waleed2000x/CineX/README.md

 ![Project Releases ](./ReadMeImages/Releases.png)

-# Loading Skeleton added to every call dependent component to throw an impression to the user to wait
+# Loading Skeleton added to every call-dependent component to throw an impression to the user to wait

 ![Project Releases ](./ReadMeImages/Skeleton.png)